khsellami/IRC/README.md

 ---

-Created with ❤️ by [Hamza Mraizik]
+Created with ❤️ by [Hamza Mraizik, Khadija Sellami, Khadija Ahmada]